-There are many lactose intolerant people who love cheese and dairy products such as gluten free cheese and cheese with least dairy.
+There are many lactose intolerant people who love cheese and dairy products.

 But is the joy of cheese and dairy worth the bloated feelings and gas that come afterwards?

-There is a lot of debate about whether lactose intolerance and milk and cheese go hand in hand.
+There is a lot of debate about whether lactose intolerance and milk and cheese can co-exist.
 Or if lactose intolerant people can eat some types of cheeses but not others.

 The goal here is to answer questions that lactose intolerant individuals have about cheese.